 The first step is to understand the fishing seasons of Alaska.
 Here all in one place is an in-depth guide to fishing for Alaska’s fly fishing species on the angling calendar.

 Early Season: June and into July

 To target a diversity of species and fish for trout with a variety of different fly patterns, the early season is the time for fly fishing in Alaska.
 Anglers typically target rainbows on a variety of different fly patterns including streamers, nymphs, dry flies, and even skated mouse patterns!
 As the rainbow trout come out of a long winter, they have been lethargic and dormant.
 The early season is when they begin to feed heavily and aggressively.
 Anglers fishing well-presented fly patterns can have dozens of aggressive and visual takes in a day of fishing.
 Great fishing opportunities also exist for a variety of salmon species.
-King salmon are often abundant by mid or late June depending on the area.
-Sockeye, pink, and chum salmon begin arriving into the river systems as well, making for a diversity of options.
+King salmon are often abundant by mid or late June, depending on the area.
+Sockeye, pink, and chum salmon also arrive into the river systems, making for a diversity of options.
 Since this can still be considered early season, it is often overlooked.